‘Just proud’: Katie Ledecky finally wins gold at Tokyo Olympics

 “After the 200, I knew I had to turn the page very quickly,” Ledecky said.
 “In the warm-down pool I was thinking of my family.
 Kind of each stroke I was thinking of my grandparents.”

 Her voice choked with emotion.
-She crunched her eyes trying not to cry.
+She scrunched her eyes trying not to cry.

 “They’re the toughest four people I know,” Ledecky said, “and that’s what helped me get through that.”